DC sniper Lee Boyd Malvo transferred from Virginia supermax prison

 Malvo said he was placed in a unit with a known gang leader, who had threatened him.

-WTOP contacted a spokesman with Virginia Department of Corrections, seeking specifics on when and why Malvo was transferred to Keen Mountain.
-The spokesman said details are forthcoming.
+WTOP contacted a spokesman with Virginia Department of Corrections on Monday morning, seeking specifics on when and why Malvo was transferred to Keen Mountain.
+By Monday evening, the spokesman had not provided details, but said they were being gathered by corrections staff.

 Online court filings in the federal civil rights lawsuit make no mention of Malvo being transferred from Red Onion.
 As of his last filing, a motion for discovery, Malvo listed Red Onion as his return address in a handwritten envelope.